 In a courtroom or around a negotiating table, I can be quite adamant when I need to be to advance my clients’ objectives.
 But I also know when it’s time to pull back and tell my clients, “We’ve gotten as much as we can.
 We need to pass on this issue because we’re not going to win this one.”
 When I argue a case or negotiate a deal, I take a well-planned approach that uses a combination of assertion, strategy and reason.

-Recognized for his work on many economic development projects, Chris channels a convergence of people, factors and revenue streams to help make public-private partnerships produce new or expand existing enterprises and create solid and sustainable jobs.
-He and his team handle government relations work, design and negotiate incentive packages, provide advice on financing, help with construction and architect contracts and deal with virtually any issue that arises.
-If something goes sideways on a project, which happens at times, he represents clients in constructions and other disputes.
+Recognized for his work on many economic development projects, Chris channels a convergence of people, factors, and revenue streams to help public-private partnerships produce new enterprises or expand existing ones, as well as to create solid and sustainable jobs.
+He and his team handle government relations work, design and negotiate incentive packages, provide legal advice on financing, help with construction and architect contracts, and deal with virtually any issue that arises.

-Because of his extensive port-related experience, Chris counsels clients on many transportation issues, working with regional and national trucking and logistics companies, conducting maritime regulatory work and serving clients in the public transit and ferry transportation markets.
-Clients say they appreciate that he understands the nuances of how both private companies and government agencies operate.
+With extensive port and logistics experience, Chris counsels clients on transportation issues.
+He works with regional and national trucking and logistics companies to conduct federal regulatory work and assists with public transit issues.
+Clients say they appreciate how Chris understands the nuances of how both private companies and government agencies operate.

-Chris is well respected within the political, business and community circles in Louisiana and across the Southeast United States.
-He has earned the trust of local, state and federal political leaders and public agencies, and this helps him operate very efficiently on projects and provide advice that best manages the intersection of law and politics.
+Chris is well respected within the political, business, and community circles in Louisiana and across the Southeast United States.
+He has earned the trust of local, state, and federal political leaders and public agencies, and this helps him provide advice that best manages the interplay between law and politics.

-Chris has also been involved in various recovery legal issues since the 2005 hurricanes.
-He co-founded a not-for-profit corporation designed to assist small business recovery called Desire NOLA, which has been nominated for numerous service awards and recognized by many community leaders.
-During his leadership tenure, Desire NOLA contributed to more than $1 million in economic impact in the New Orleans region.
+Chris has helped organizations with recovery and related legal issues since the 2005 hurricanes.
+He co-founded a nonprofit corporation designed to assist small business recovery, Desire NOLA, which has been nominated for numerous service awards and recognized by community leaders.
+Desire NOLA helped assist numerous New Orleans businesses with their return post-Hurricane Katrina.

 “ Over the past ten years, I have built a practice around public-private partnerships in Louisiana.
 It is rewarding not only because I take professional satisfaction in accomplishing my clients’ objectives and goals, but because I can tangibly show my young daughter a meaningful difference our firm is making in the community. ”